cudoventures/cudos-builders/tools-bash/launcher/readme.md

 **Sentry:**

-Clone <em>sentry.env.example</em> to <em>sentry.mainnet.env</em> (The actual name could be arbitrary because the absolute path to this file is specified below in the configuration).
+Clone <em>sentry.env.example</em> to <em>sentry.mainnet.env</em> (The actual name could be arbitrary because the absolute filename to this file is specified below in the configuration).
 It contains the following variables:

 1. **MONIKER:** The name of the node.
 You could safely use the default value provided in the .example file. <em>Example: MONIKER="cudos-sentry-node-mainnet-01"</em>
 1. **PERSISTENT_PEERS:** DO NOT MODIFY THIS VALUE.
 Leave it empty as it is in the example.